EmbodiedFX/LeRobot-UO101/README.md

 - **LeRobot** is the toolchain that unifies models, datasets, and evaluation entry points.
 - **ACT** is the VLA policy used here (52M parameters).

+> If training and inference resources are sufficient, you can also switch to other models already supported by LeRobot, such as SmolVLA, π₀, π₀-FAST, π₀.₅, GR00T N1.5, X-VLA, and WALL-OSS.
+Guidance for these is also provided below.

 ## 2. Applicable Environment

 This article assumes the following default environment: